buildkite/on-demand/agent-composer/README.md

 - **Image**: the main image for your task definition, containing the software you need for command steps and plugins.
-The `buildkite-agent` is not required if using the `BuildkiteAgentImage` agent injection option.
+The `buildkite-agent` is not required if using the `BuildkiteAgentImage` agent sidecar option.
 - **BuildkiteAgentImage**: Optional, an image with the injectable `buildkite-agent`.
 Should be a `FROM scratch` image that exposes a `/buildkite` volume.
 If absent, your main image must include a `buildkite-agent` binary on